kerry-he/qics/docs/source/examples/qrep/channel.rst

     &&& p \geq 0.

-We can solve for this channel capacity using the :class:`~qics.QuantEntr` cone as follows
+We can solve for this channel capacity using the :class:`~qics.cones.QuantEntr` cone as follows

 .. code-block:: python